 RD1(#37) Elijah Moore WRS/KR/PR Ole Miss, A++ 5’9″ 184 4.35

 Both are speedy, to say the least, and both have the #Bills personality and temperament (click on their interview grades to hear why).
 While reliable doesn’t exactly describe Anthony Schwartz’s 9% drop rate this year, his 85.4% catch rate from 2019 is impressive.
-Schwartz has been able to play in 12, 11, and 10 games this year, contributing more an more each year (34, 48, 87 targets for a 9, 12, and 24% target share), and that’s reliable.
+Schwartz has been able to play in 12, 11, and 10 games this year, contributing more an more each year (34, 48, 87 targets for a 9, 12, and his 24% target share)?
+Now, that’s reliable.
 He’s still on the radar if Beane gets a RD4.
 Here’s Anthony Schwartz’s Player Profiler page.

 Ole Miss’s Elijah Moore is far more agile than his Auburn counterpart, but he’s a trade-down option in RD1.
 Selection of a playmaking WRS on the first day would be a big surprise to BillsMafia, but his 98% agility score is insane, inhumane, and uncoverable, adding yet another target for Josh Allen.
 Unlike Schwartz, Moore’s most-reliable year just happened in 2020, with 84.3% of his targets caught.
 His yards per reception improved each year (11.1 ypc, 12.7 ypc, 13.9 ypc).
 If Elijah Moore drops near #50, Beane goes and gets him.
 Elijah Moore’s comps are Tyler Lockett and …our former speed burner, John Brown.
 Here’s Elijah Moore’s Player Profiler page.